davidawcloudsecurity/learn-aws-certified-advanced-networking/SHORTFALL.md

 - [ ] what information you need to setup direct connect/public/private vif
 - [ ] Cloudfront distribution and origin
 - [ ] Who or what uses port 4500, 500 and 50
+- [ ] How to increase private ip address with secondary and new subnets

 ## What is?
 - [X] Authoritative and non-authoritative domain - DNS server that owns and keeps official records of the domain vs DNS server that don't.